-- worksheet: positron.hep.upenn.edu/p8/files/ws02.pdf - Remember to check in with Bill or Melina on your way out (if you leave early) or during the last 10 minutes of class (if you stay to the end), so that we can ask how today's work went for you and perhaps offer you some quick feedback on what you've written down. - I tried to keep groups mostly unchanged from last week, though adds/drops required some rebalancing. - But your group of (2 or) 3 will share a table with a different group of (2 or) 3 each time.
-So your table number will change each day, but your group number will seldom change. - We agreed last time that Fridays at 9am was a good option for a Zoom-based make-up time for excused absences.
-We can schedule additional options as needed.
-Be sure to write to me in advance if you need to miss class. - Today's ws02 does not include a hands-on exercise, but we plan for ws03 and ws05 to include hands-on parts.
+- worksheet: positron.hep.upenn.edu/p8/files/ws02.pdf - Remember to check in with one of us on your way out (if you leave early) or during the last 10 minutes of class (if you stay to the end), so that we can ask how today's work went for you and perhaps offer you some quick feedback on what you've written down. - Your group of 3 will share a table with a different group of 3 each time.
+So your table number will change each day, but your group number will seldom change. - ▶ We have an optional/XC "hands-on" activity today.